desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 Parental Agents using these protocols have to make a number of technical decisions.
 These include:

 - What kind of validity checks should be performed on DS parameters?
-- Should those checks be performed upon acceptance, or also continually when in place?
+- Should these checks be performed upon acceptance, or also continually when in place?
 - How do TTLs and caching impact DS provisioning?
 How important is timing in a child key change?
-- Should a successful or rejected DS update trigger a notification to anyone?
+- Should a failed (or even successful) DS update trigger a notification to anyone?
-- How are conflicts resolved when DS parameters are accepted through multiple channels (e.g. via a conventional channel and via automation)?
+- How are conflicts resolved when DS parameters are accepted through multiple channels (e.g., via a conventional channel and via automation)?

 In case of the RRR model used for many top-level domains, a registrar interacts with the registry in the name of the registrant (domain owner), and can effect parent-side changes to the delegation.
 In such a situation where there are multiple effective parent-side actors, additional questions arise:

-- Should DS automation involve the registrar or the registry, or both?
-- If both are automating DS updates, how to resolve potential collisions?
+- In case both the registry and the registrar are automating DS updates, how to resolve potential collisions?
-- What is the relationship with other registration state parameters, such as registry or registrar locks?
+- How does DS automation interact with other registration state parameters, such as registry or registrar locks?

 Not all existing DS automation deployments have made the same choices with respect to these questions, leading to somewhat inconsistent behavior.
 From the perspective of a domain owner with domain names under various TLDs, this may be unexpected and confusing.